giacomib/task-tracker/README.md

 - [x] list all task when there is one task in the file
 - [x] list all task when there are more than one tasks in the file
 #### list to-do
-- [ ] list all task with status "to-do" when there is not the file
+- [x] list all task with status "to-do" when there is not the file
-- [ ] list all task with status "to-do" when there is not a task in the file
+- [x] list all task with status "to-do" when there is not a task in the file
-- [ ] list all task with status "to-do" when there is one task in the file and the status is "in-progress"
+- [x] list all task with status "to-do" when there is one task in the file and the status is "in-progress"
-- [ ] list all task with status "to-do" when there is one task in the file and the status is "done"
+- [x] list all task with status "to-do" when there is one task in the file and the status is "done"
-- [ ] list all task with status "to-do" when there is one task in the file and the status is "to-do"
+- [x] list all task with status "to-do" when there is one task in the file and the status is "to-do"
-- [ ] list all task with status "to-do" when there are more than one tasks in the file
+- [x] list all task with status "to-do" when there are more than one tasks in the file, at least one of them has the statu attibute setted to "to-do"
 #### list in-progress
-- [ ] list all task with status "in-progress" when there is not the file
+- [x] list all task with status "in-progress" when there is not the file
-- [ ] list all task with status "in-progress" when there is not a task in the file
+- [x] list all task with status "in-progress" when there is not a task in the file
-- [ ] list all task with status "in-progress" when there is one task in the file and the status is "in-progress"
+- [x] list all task with status "in-progress" when there is one task in the file and the status is "in-progress"
-- [ ] list all task with status "in-progress" when there is one task in the file and the status is "done"
+- [x] list all task with status "in-progress" when there is one task in the file and the status is "done"
-- [ ] list all task with status "in-progress" when there is one task in the file and the status is "to-do"
+- [x] list all task with status "in-progress" when there is one task in the file and the status is "to-do"
-- [ ] list all task with status "in-progress" when there are more than one tasks in the file
+- [x] list all task with status "in-progress" when there are more than one tasks in the file, at least one of them has the statu attibute setted to "in-progress"
 #### list done
-- [ ] list all task with status "done" when there is not the file
+- [x] list all task with status "done" when there is not the file
-- [ ] list all task with status "done" when there is not a task in the file
+- [x] list all task with status "done" when there is not a task in the file
-- [ ] list all task with status "done" when there is one task in the file and the status is "in-progress"
+- [x] list all task with status "done" when there is one task in the file and the status is "in-progress"
-- [ ] list all task with status "done" when there is one task in the file and the status is "done"
+- [x] list all task with status "done" when there is one task in the file and the status is "done"
-- [ ] list all task with status "done" when there is one task in the file and the status is "to-do"
+- [x] list all task with status "done" when there is one task in the file and the status is "to-do"
-- [ ] list all task with status "done" when there are more than one tasks in the file
+- [x] list all task with status "done" when there are more than one tasks in the file, at least one of them has the statu attibute setted to "done"
+#### Other possibilities